CrazyHein/Weltuna/README.md

 <p style="text-align: center"><b><em>Figure 3.2</em></b> <em>Enable Numeros</em></p>

 You should input the correct module(Q64TCTTN, Q64TCTTBWN, Q64TCRTN Q64TCRTBWN) address and click the "**Enable**" button to enable the tool.
-The module address must be start with "U" and follow by three hexadecimal numbers.
+The module address must be start with "U" and follow by three hexadecimal digits.